ipfs/js-ipfs/examples/README.md

 ### Browser `test.js`

-All browser examples should either be a whole webapp or a simple demo.
+All browser examples should either be a whole webapp or a simple demo (e.g. just `index.html` and `index.js` files).

 #### Webapp